Go to main navigation

 Federal and State Drug Laws — What’s the Difference?

 It is estimated that drug and alcohol abuse costs society more than $100 billion annually, including for accidental death and injury, healthcare, treatment, and law enforcement.
-There are laws in every state and at the federal level to combat the drug epidemic, prohibiting the possession, manufacture and distribution of illegal drugs, including marijuana, ecstasy, cocaine… Read More »
+There are laws in every state and at the federal level to combat the drug epidemic, prohibiting the possession, manufacture and distribution of illegal drugs, including marijuana, ecstasy,… Read More »

 Drug Crimes in Pennsylvania: What to Expect When Prosecuted

 You face serious consequences when police prosecute you for the unlawful possession, distribution, cultivation or manufacture of a controlled substance in Pennsylvania.
-Depending on the quality and quantity of drugs found in your possession, the Attorney General’s Bureau of Narcotics Investigation, Drug Strike Force or Drug Task Force may be called to investigate you as… Read More »
+Depending on the quality and quantity of drugs found in your possession, the Attorney General’s Bureau of Narcotics Investigation, Drug Strike Force or Drug Task Force may be called to investigate you… Read More »

 Drug Crimes in Pennsylvania: What is Drug Trafficking?

 The only thing that separates a simple possession charge from a drug trafficking charge is the amount of drugs seized from your home, vehicle or person.
-If you possess more of a drug than you could reasonably use yourself, it is assumed that you probably will sell the drug to dealers who will distribute them… Read More »
+If you possess more of a drug than you could reasonably use yourself, it is assumed that you probably will sell the drug to dealers who will distribute… Read More »

 Drug Crimes in Pennsylvania: Manufacturing Controlled Substances

 Many criminal arrests for manufacturing a controlled substance begin with warrants to search homes, vehicles, warehouses or suspected manufacturing facilities.
 Only after police obtain the evidence needed to prosecute can you be charged with a crime.
-Depending on the circumstances surrounding your case, you may be aware that you are under surveillance or under investigation… Read More »
+Depending on the circumstances surrounding your case, you may be aware that you are under surveillance or under… Read More »

 In The News